graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For every {directive} in a document.
+- For every {directive} in a document:
   - Let {directiveName} be the name of {directive}.
   - Let {directiveDefinition} be the directive named {directiveName}.
   - Let {locations} be the valid locations for {directiveDefinition}.
   - Let {adjacent} be the AST node the directive affects.
   - {adjacent} must be represented by an item within {locations}.

 **Explanatory Text**